 - Targeting areas with high rates of unemployment;

-- helping persons in local communities to directly benefit from employment opportunities created by the construction and operation of new transit capital projects or other public transportation activities within their region;
+- ensuring that persons in local communities directly benefit from employment opportunities created by the construction and operation of new transit capital projects or other public transportation activities within their region;

-- providing career pathways that support the movement of targeted populations (e.g., new transit entrants and other underserved populations) from initial or short-term employment opportunities to sustainable careers;
+- providing career pathways that support the movement of targeted populations (e.g. new transit entrants and other underserved populations, etc.) from initial or short-term employment opportunities to sustainable careers;

-- helping to increase through outreach and training the employment of minorities, women, individuals with disabilities, veterans, low-income populations and other underserved populations in public transportation activities;
+- giving priority to minorities, women, individuals with disabilities, veterans, low income populations and other underserved populations;

 - addressing gaps in areas with current or projected workforce shortages in fields related to public transportation;

 - pre-employment training/preparation/tracking; and/or

 FTA also is requiring that applications provide sufficient evidence of a partnership between the primary applicant and at least one other unrelated entity, such as an educational institution, a public workforce investment system, a labor organization or a non-profit organization.
 A primary applicant that is not a transit agency or consortium of transit agencies must partner with at least one transit agency.
 FTA will assess the strength of these partnerships in its evaluation of applications by contacting each partner to determine its level of involvement and financial commitment in the proposed application.